Jfeldman34/AF3Complex/README.md

 ## Citing This Work

-Any publication that discloses findings arising from using this source code, the model parameters or outputs produced by those should cite:
+Any publication that discloses findings arising from using this source code or outputs produced by this source code should cite:

 ```
 @article {Feldman2025.02.27.640585,